4 Helpful Tips to Prep for NFL Gameday

 You can buy an official bag here or snag one at the team shops inside the venue.

 Pack Your Essentials

 Going to an NFL game is more than just watching football — it’s a full-day experience.
 And while you won’t need to bring as much gear as the visiting team, it’s good to come prepared.
-Your exact needs will depend on the weather, the stadium and how strong your tailgating game is, but here’s a quick list of ideas to get you started:
+Your exact needs will depend on the weather, the stadium and how strong your tailgating game is, but here’s a quick list of ideas of what to bring to a football game to get you started:

 - Wallets and cash for concessions and merchandise

 - Bottled water – sealed, if you want to bring it inside

 - Binoculars and cameras – leave the bags in the car